Firework noises have been exploding in my house all week.

 - Have a container of fabulous treats in reach (so you don’t have to jump up to get them).
 Toys are also a good choice for dogs who love toys more than steak.

 The visualization step is important.
-I don’t think I’ve heard it suggested elsewhere, but it really helps my dog Peanut.
+I don’t think I’ve heard it suggested elsewhere, but it really helped my dog Peanut.
 It can also really help to actually do normal things, like lie down for a nap, wash dishes, talk on the phone, do yoga, etc. (Thanks to Kathy Seube for the reminder!)

 If you have enough time before the fireworks play in your area, you can play a sound CD of fireworks at low low volume in the morning and gradually raise the volume during the day (as in method 3, above).
 Then by the time the real fireworks come, your dog will just think it’s part of the CD.